-A) Miranda, please tell us what you'd do if your department was responsible for this mess.
+A) "Miranda, please tell us what you'd do if your department was responsible for this mess."

-B) Miranda has the most experience with these issues, since her department makes the most mistakes.
-Miranda, how would you handle this?
+B) "Miranda you have the most experience with these issues since your department makes most of the mistakes.
+So how would you handle this issue?"

-C) Miranda, you're an old hand at cleaning up other people's messes, so maybe you'll share the wisdom of your experience with us.
+C) "Miranda, you're an old hand at cleaning up other people's mess, so maybe you will share the wisdom of your experience with us."

-D) Miranda, you have a lot of experience with damage control, so maybe you can tell us how you'd handle our situation.
+D) "Miranda, you have a lot of experience with damage control, so maybe you can tell us how you'd handle our situation."

-E) Miranda, can you give us a crash course in how to fix this disaster?
+E) "Miranda, can you give us a crash course in how to fix this disaster?"

 Explanation: D) The other choices, like the original, are disrespectful.
-They use language like "mess," "mistake," and even "disaster," unlike the more tactful "damage control," in the correct choice.
+They use words like "mess," "mistake," and even "disaster," unlike the more tactful "damage control," in the correct choice.